JinguMastery/OSMCity/README.md

-# My-Unity-Project-OSMCity
+# OSMCity
-My Unity project is about rebuilding cities from OpenStreetMap data.
+OSMCity is a project made on Unity by myself about reconstructing buildings in cities from OpenStreetMap data, at an estimated height.
-User manual and State of the art are written in french.
+The User manual and State of the art are written in french.